AtakanG7/AtakanG7/README.md

 <!-- JOKE-START -->
 - ## **10 min/joke:**

-What do you call a laughing motorcycle?
+What has ears but cannot hear?

-A Yamahahahaha.
+A field of corn.
 <!-- JOKE-END -->